agl-alexglopez/multithreading-with-mazes/README.md

 ![wilson-loop](/images/wilson-loop.gif)

 The wilson algorithms are my favorite.
-They are a much more visually interesting and fun to implement approach at producing a minimum spanning tree.
+They are a much more visually interesting and fun to implement approach at producing perfect mazes.
 This algorithm, as I have implemented it goes as follows.

 ```txt
 pick a random square and make it a path that is part of a maze